Skip to content

 Introduction

 The simulator performs a multi-agent simulation between two types of agents: interceptors and threats.
 The threats will target the static asset, located at the origin of the coordinate system, and the interceptors will defend the asset from the incoming threats.
+Currently, all interceptors are launched from the origin of the coordinate system as well.

 There are two types of interceptors:

-• Carrier interceptors: interceptors that carry and dispense other interceptors (e.g., Hydra-70 rockets)
+• Carrier interceptors: interceptors that carry and dispense other interceptors (e.g., Hydra-70 rockets).

-• Missile interceptors: interceptors that pursue threats (e.g., micromissiles)
+• Missile interceptors: interceptors that pursue threats (e.g., micromissiles).

 There are also two types of threats:

-• Rotary-wing threats: Pursue their targets using direct linear guidance
+• Rotary-wing threats: Pursue their targets using direct linear guidance.

-Simulator Physics
+Physics

-Agent System Model
+Agent Model

+Each agent is modeled as a point mass, i.e., a 3-DOF body without rotational dynamics.
+It has instantaneous acceleration in all directions, subject to constraints, because we do not model any sensing, actuation, or airframe delays.
 As a point mass, each agent is represented by a six-dimensional state vector consisting of the agent's three-dimensional position and three-dimensional velocity.
 The input to the system is a three-dimensional acceleration vector.

 The state vector is given by: